 Frequently asked questions

-Is my data safe ?
+Is the data uploaded safe ?

 How much does it cost ?